Doxorubicin (Adriamycin, Rubex)

 The blood levels and effectiveness of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: verapamil, phenytoin, fluconazole, voriconazole, St. John’s wort, phenobarbital, trastuzumab, dexrazoxane and 6-mercaptopurine, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Possible Side Effects of Doxorubicin

-There are a number of things you can do to manage the side effects of Doxorubicin.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of doxorubicin.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects.
+These are some of the most common or important side effects: